By Admin

 Local Etiquette: Spaniards eat late (lunch around 2–3 PM, dinner after 9 PM).
 Tipping is appreciated but not mandatory.

-Planning your Madrid itinerary for first timers can be overwhelming, but these travel tips ensure you're prepared to make the most of your visit.
+Planning your Madrid itinerary as a first-timer can be overwhelming, but these travel tips will help you make the most of your visit.

 Kudos to Madrid's rich history, museums, architecture, and nightlife.
 It remains the most popular travel destination, attracting millions of travelers worldwide.
 Although enticing, exploring the city can become overwhelming, as it is home to numerous historical locations, delicious meals, and many other lively sites.